No. 1 Gonzaga blows out Pepperdine 100-74 in WCC semifinals

 The top-seeded Bulldogs outrebounded Pepperdine 37-28, outscored the Waves 13-2 in second-chance points, 29-13 in bench points, and dominated the No. 8 seed in fast-break points, 16-2.

-Gonzaga (30-2) will look for its seventh straight WCC title Tuesday when it faces the winner of Monday's late semifinal between San Diego and Saint Mary's.
+Gonzaga (30-2) will look for its seventh straight WCC title Tuesday when it faces Saint Mary's.

 Rui Hachimura scored 16 points, Brandon Clarke added 15 and Josh Perkins and Corey Kispert each scored 11 for Gonzaga.